ACINQ/phoenix/TRANSLATION.md

 ## What to translate

-Every phrases shown to the user in the application is in a `strings.xml` file.
+String resources are contained in a `strings.xml` file.
 The default file, in english, can be found [here](https://github.com/ACINQ/phoenix/blob/master/app/src/main/res/values/strings.xml).

 ## How to add a new language